rexcontrols/REXexamples/0121_Monarco_HAT/0121-01_Getting_Started/README.md

-Getting started with REX and Monarco HAT
+Getting started with REXYGEN and Monarco HAT
 ========================================

 This example contains source files of a demonstration project, which is used in the Getting started manual for the Monarco HAT.

 ## Prerequisites ##
-- RexCore and MonarcoDrv module must be installed and running on the target device to run the example
+- *REXYGEN Runtime Core* and MonarcoDrv module must be installed and running on the target device to run the example
 - The wiring must comply with the schematics included in the Getting started manual